SkyAPM/Organization/README.md

 * 高洪涛 [@hanahmily](http://githun.com/hanahmily) Senior Architect, dangdang.com

 # Contributors
+Welcome any people to take part in our project.
+Contributors list based on GitHub rules.
 * [Contributors List](https://github.com/wu-sheng/sky-walking/graphs/contributors)
 * Special thanks to the contributors: 徐妍[@TastySummer](https://github.com/TastySummer) and 戴文, you offer huge helps for this project.